Preliminary Title Reports in California

 What Does a Preliminary Title Report Include?

 A Preliminary Title Report includes detailed information that outlines the current legal status of a property’s title.
-Here are the key components typically found in the report:
+To make the report easier to review, here’s a quick breakdown of the most important sections you’ll typically see in a California preliminary title report—and why each one matters before closing.

 When and how is the Preliminary Report produced?